lucidust/rust-eratos/README.md

-# rust-eratosthenes
+# rust-eratos
-Making eratosthenes module for practice.
+Making eratos module with rust for practice.